-The idea for this booklet was perceived as some of the struggles individuals where having with the whole idea of strategic planning.
+The idea for this booklet came out what the author perceived as some of the struggles individuals where having with the whole idea of strategic planning.
 The first version of this booklet focused only on long term care facilities.
-The revised booklet, making it more generic and "user friendly" in a wide range of settings.
+However, as the author began to do workshops on strategic planning, the idea of revising the booklet, making it more generic and "user friendly" became a goal.